 5.4.1.2 Radio Link Failure report

 The Radio Link Failure report contains information related to the latest connection failure experienced by the UE.
-The connection failure can be Radio Link Failure (RLF) or Handover Failure (HOF).
+The connection failure can be Radio Link Failure (RLF), or Handover Failure (HOF), including failure information related to CHO , or DAPS Handover Failure (DAPS HOF).
+In case of consecutive connection failures associated to CHO or DAPS, the UE stores and reports both failure related information in the RLF report.

+For CHO, consecutive failures concern scenarios described in section 5.2.1, whereas relevant CHO configuration is specified in TS 38.331 [15].

+For DAPS, two consecutive failure information concern the following scenarios:

+A UE detects a connection failure at the source (RLF) while performing access to DAPS target cell and fails to access the target (HOF);

+A UE detects a connection failure at the target cell (HOF) and fails to perform fallback (RLF at source).

 The contents of the RLF report and the procedure for retrieving it by a gNB are specified in TS 38.331 [15].

 NR RLF report content required for MDT includes: